gauravdangi/Algorithms/Longest_Sequence/ReadMe.md

-Write a program to detect a longest sequence of letter in a line or sentence.
+Write a program to detect a longest sequence of letters in a input line/string or sentence.

 # Examples